Kings (American TV series): Plot

 In the pilot episode, David, much like Silas years before, is set upon by a living "crown" of monarch butterflies, as Silas witnesses the event from a discreet distance.
 Silas has already been told that God no longer supports his reign, and this then implies that David is the divine choice as his successor.
 This troubles the King so much that he initially plots to have David killed.
 David, however, soon comes to interpret the appearance of the monarch butterflies as an omen that he is meant to serve King Silas, and the sovereign accepts this, progressively drawing David deeper into his court.
 Through the series, David and Michelle's romance blossoms, first secretly and then publicly when Michelle informs King Silas.
 Silas falsely accuses David of being a traitor because David lied to Silas about his relationship with Michelle.
 During David's imprisonment, Michelle learns that she is pregnant with David's child.

 The intervening episodes continue to use symbolism and images to add depth to the basic story line, such as casting shadows in the shape of a cross on David and other characters, historical and biblical stories being intertwined in the plot (David defeating the seemingly invincible Goliath tank), return of a prodigal son (or nephew, in this case), and King Silas making promises and pleas directly to God that are answered, but not always as he had hoped.
 There also are references to more modern themes, such as the Cold War, encroachment of technology in our lives, companies that perpetuate wars to make money, and national policy being influenced by holding the nation's treasury hostage.

-In the two-part season finale, William Cross orchestrates a coup with the intention of placing Jack on the throne as his puppet.
+In the two-part finale, William Cross orchestrates a coup with the intention of placing Jack on the throne as his puppet.
 Silas is shot twice, but survives.
 Although Silas has framed David for treason, David helps return him to power.
 Reverend Samuels, Silas' long-time spiritual advisor and confidant, is killed under William's orders but appears in posthumous visions to David, the Princess, and Silas (none of whom is aware that Samuels is dead), confirming to them that God has chosen David to be the next king.
 David flees to Gath on Samuels' advice, and Michelle is sent into exile to bear his child in secret.
 Silas declares that he is now God's enemy as dark storm clouds loom above his troubled kingdom.